ashok-arjun/Gaussian-Poisson-GANs-For-Image-Blending/README.md

 python solve_gp_eqn.py
 ```

-The usage/options are as follows;
+The usage/options are as follows:

 ```